turingschool/career-development-curriculum-site/module_four/negotiations.md

 * Evaluating the entirety of an offer is a best practice.
 What benefits are important to you?
 List a few in a negotiation document.
 * What parts of negotiating the offer raises questions for you?

-### Make a list of these questions now and during week 1 a negotiation survey will be provided to capture those questions before the workshop session.
+#### Make a list of these questions now and during Week 1 a survey will be provided to capture those questions before a live workshop session is held.